liyas1719/CSC120-A4/rubric.md

 YES 1 pt: The `Passenger` class uses appropriate methods from the `Car` class to implement its `boardCar(...)` and `getOffCar(...)` methods

-MAYBE 1 pt: The `Train` class has all expected attributes / relationships with the other classes
+YES 1 pt: The `Train` class has all expected attributes / relationships with the other classes

 YES 1 pt: The `Train` class has all expected methods, making use of methods from other classes as appropriate